nguyeenphan/Ecommerce-Website/README.md

 - **Product Display**: Showcases various clothing items in categories such as Men, Women, and Kids.
 - **Product Detail View**: Users can view item details like price, description, and available sizes.
 - **Shopping Cart**: Add products to the cart and manage items before checkout.
-- **Authentication**: Includes login and signup pages for user account management.
 - **Dynamic Routing**: Seamless navigation between pages without reloading.

 ## Technologies Used